 About Cité de Carcassonne

-In 1659, after the Treaty of the Pyrenees, the town lost its military significance.
-Fortifications were abandoned and the town became one of the economic centres of France.
+In 1659, after the Treaty of the Pyrenees, the town lost its military significance, the fortifications were abandoned and the town played a new key role in the French financial sector.

-In 1849 the French government decided that the city fortifications should be demolished.
-This decision was strongly opposed by the local people.
+In 1849 the French government decided that the city fortifications should be demolished, although this decision was strongly opposed by the local people.
 Jean-Pierre Cros-Mayrevieille and Prosper Mérimée, an eminent archaeologist and historian, led a campaign to preserve the fortress as a historical monument.
 The government later reversed its decision and in 1853 restoration work began.
-The architect Eugène Viollet-le-Duc was charged with renovating the fortress.
-Viollet-le-Duc’s work was criticised during his lifetime as inappropriate to the climate and traditions of the region.
-After his death in 1879, the restoration work was continued by his pupil, Paul Boeswillwald, and later by the architect Nodet.
+The architect Eugène Viollet-le-Duc directed the renovations although his work was criticised as inappropriate to the climate and traditions of the region.

 The citadel was restored at the end of the 19th century and in 1997 it was added to UNESCO’s list of World Heritage Sites.